ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 	### __WORK IN PROGRESS__
 -->

+### 0.11.7 (2020-04-25)
+* Fixed a crash that happened when setting invalid values in ioBroker
+* Fixed some compilation issues with newer typings

 ### 0.11.6 (2020-03-22)
 Changing values of the `Fibaro CC` now sends commands to the device